 We also have former members that are owed refunds that have not been claimed.
 That list can be found here.

 Some former members may have uncleared consumer refund checks from Broad River Electric in amounts over $50.00.
 If not claimed, these funds will be turned over to the SC State Treasurer's unclaimed property program.
-These funds can be, by contacting the Broad River Electric main office in Gaffney at 866-OUR-COOP.
+These funds can be, by contacting the Broad River Electric main office in Cowpens at 866-OUR-COOP.
+See list of unclaimed refunds.

 If a member passes away, the administrator of their estate must notify the cooperative in order to claim the remaining capital credits balance.